 “When they arrived they started to burn the houses.
-Then when all people went out in the streets the men of Boko Haram started to shoot.
-The cars burst …there were many dead bodies along the shore of the Komadougou river”.
+Then when all people went out on the street the men of Boko Haram started to shoot.
+The cars burned…there were many dead bodies along the shore of the Komadougou river”.

-Aboubacar is 8 years old and by his drawing showed the shock after the sad situation that caused the abandonment of his native town Damassak to find a refuge in Niger.
+Aboubacar is 8 years old and he showed his shock by a drawing.
+After this sad situation, he had to leave his native town Damassak to find a refuge in Niger.

-He is followed by our psychologists, as other 10000 children, in the sector of the COOPI-UNICEF’s project for humanitarian assistance in the region of Diffa in the South-East of Niger.
-This region lives for more than one year in an emergency situation due of the fight which is becoming ever more worrying in the North –East of Nigeria.
+He is followed by our psychologists, as other 10000 children, in the sector of the COOPI-UNICEF’s project for humanitarian assistance in the region of Diffa in the South-East part of Niger.
+This region lives for more than one year in an emergency situation causede by the fight which is becoming ever more worrying in the North-East part of Nigeria.

-COOPI intervenes supporting the little victims and their families by a travelling device of psychosocial support.
-The project aims to reinforce the ability of answer of the refugees and host communities with playful and recreational activities for the children; community activities like dialog and support groups to promote solidarity and social cohesion; activities to sensitize community .
+COOPI intervenes giving assistance to children and to their families by a travelling device of psychosocial support.
+The project aims to reinforce the ability of answer of the refugees and host communities with playful and recreational activities for the children; community activities like dialog and support groups to promote solidarity and social cohesion; activities to sensitize community.

 Read the survivors histories on Radio France Internationale — RFI (French) >>